 4) You can check out another awesome hike about 30 minutes away called Lost City Loop at Coxing Hill.
 It’s way less crowded and is extremely scenic.

-5) I also have a list of the best hikes near NYC here you can see, and Gertrude’s Nose is one of them.
+5) I also have a list of the best hikes near NYC here you can see, and while Gertrude’s Nose is one of them, there’s over a dozen other trails there that are just as amazing.

 6) Additionally since this is nearby to the Hudson River, I also have a list of the best hikes in the Hudson Valley you may want to see too.

-More quick questions and answers about hiking Gertrude’s Nose to help you:
+More quick questions and answers about the Gertrudes Nose hike:

 How long of a hike is Gertrude’s Nose?